learnk8s/learnk8s.io/src/microsAuthentication/content.md

 You created an empty Service Account that doesn't have any sort of permission.

-However, you can use it to authenticate your request to the API (but you can't create, update, delete, etc. resources).
+However, you can use it to authenticate your request to the Kubernetes API (but you can't create, update, delete, etc. resources).

 Service accounts are useful and straightforward, but you should know that: